vector-10/vector-10/README.md

 Hi there 👋,
  I am Chukwuduzie blaise, a Software Developer.
  About Me:
- I major in building web applications with the JavaScript and Python, I am experienced with SQL and NOSQL databases and ORMs  for different usecase scenarios.
+ I major in building web applications with the JavaScript and Python for AI Integrations, I am experienced with SQL and NOSQL databases and ORMs  for different usecase scenarios.

 - 🔭 I’m currently working on SaaS products AI applications.
 - 🌱 I’m currently learning TypeScript to build stable web applications.